symfony-cmf/routing-docs/doc/routing-bundle/dynamic.rst

    the generic controller is chosen. **priority: 10**;
 #.
 The default controller is chosen.
 This controller can use a default template
    to render the content, which will likely further decide how to handle this content.
-See also
+See also the `ContentBundle`_ documentation.
-   :ref:`the content bundle documentation <bundles-content-introduction_default-template>`.
    **priority: -100**.

 See :ref:`the configuration reference <reference-config-routing-dynamic>` to